c3s-magic/c3s-magic-portal/docs/installation.rst

 Obtaining the required data
 ---------------------------

-Dataset needed can be downloaded on zenodo
+The dataset needed can be downloaded on zenodo.

 Choosing a WPS location
 -----------------------

 Choose either the build-in wps (and supply the needed CP4CDS CMIP and OBS data), or point to the CP4CDS WPS (prefered).
+The location of the WPS used can be set in the .env file (see below)

 Creating a docker-compose .env file
 -----------------------------------